-- a) Declare that the 2019 Redetermination Memorandum is unlawful; - b) Vacate the 2019 Redetermination Memorandum; - c) Enjoin Defendants DHS, USCIS, and the respective Acting Directors from enforcing or applying any aspect of the 2019 Redetermination Memorandum; - d) Order that Defendants are permanently enjoined and restrained from relying on the 2019 Redetermination Memorandum as a basis to decline jurisdiction over asylum applications, to subject an asylum applicant to the one-year time limit for filing described at 8 U.S.C. § 1158(a)(2)(B), or for any other purpose; - e) Enjoin USCIS from deferring to EOIR determinations in assessing its jurisdiction over asylum applications filed by Plaintiffs and members of the proposed class; - f) Order that, consistent with the terms of the 2013 Kim Memorandum, with respect to Plaintiffs and members of the proposed class, USCIS shall: - 1.
+- d) Order that Defendants are permanently enjoined and restrained from relying on the 2019 Redetermination Memo, the USCIS policy of deferring to EOIR jurisdictional determinations, and the Expanded Affirmative Act Policy as bases to decline jurisdiction over asylum applications, to subject an asylum applicant to the one-year time limit for filing described at 8 U.S.C. § 1158(a)(2)(B), or for any other purpose; - e) Order that, consistent with the terms of the 2013 Kim Memorandum, with respect to Plaintiffs and members of the class, USCIS shall: - 1.
 Exercise initial jurisdiction over such individuals' asylum applications; - 2.
-Adjudicate such applications on the merits regardless of whether EOIR has asserted jurisdiction over the asylum claim; and - 3.
-In conducting such merits adjudications, apply 8 U.S.C. § 1158(a)(2)(E) to hold such applicants exempt from the one-year time limit for filing asylum applications;

-- g) Enjoin Defendants ICE and Albence from ICE advocacy during the immigration court removal proceedings of any Plaintiff or member of the proposed class (including EOIR proceedings before immigration judges and members of the Board of Immigration Appeals) seeking any of the following where such individual's asylum application is pending before USCIS: - 1.
+Adjudicate such applications on the merits regardless of whether HHS, ICE, or CBP has recognized or made a notation as to evidence that the applicant has turned 18 or has reunited with a parent or legal guardian; - 3.
+Adjudicate such applications on the merits regardless of whether EOIR has asserted jurisdiction over the asylum claim; and - 4.
+In conducting such merits adjudications, apply 8 U.S.C. § 1158(a)(2)(E) to hold such applicants exempt from the one-year time limit for filing asylum applications; - f) Enjoin Defendants ICE and Fahey from ICE advocacy during the immigration court removal proceedings of any Plaintiff or member of the class (including EOIR proceedings before immigration judges and members of the Board of Immigration Appeals) seeking any of the following: - 1.
 Determinations of jurisdictional facts pertaining to age or unaccompanied status; - 2.
 Denials of continuances or other postponements in order to await adjudication of an asylum application that has been or will be filed with USCIS; - 3.
 EOIR exercise of jurisdiction over any asylum claim where USCIS has initial jurisdiction under the terms of the 2013 Kim Memorandum; or - 4.
-Otherwise taking the position in such individual's removal proceedings that USCIS does not have initial jurisdiction over the individual's asylum application; and - h) Order that USCIS will retract any adverse decision already rendered in an individual case applying the 2019 Redetermination Memorandum and reinstate consideration of such case under the 2013 Kim Memorandum by a date certain; - i) Enjoin Defendants from taking adverse adjudicatory or enforcement action against Plaintiffs or members of the proposed class during the pendency of this litigation; - j) Grant Plaintiffs their costs in this action, including reasonable attorneys' fees incurred pursuant to the Equal Access to Justice Act, 28 U.S.C. § 2412; and - k) Award other relief that the Court deems just and proper.
+Otherwise taking the position in such individual's removal proceedings that USCIS does not have initial jurisdiction over the individual's asylum application; and - g) Order that USCIS will retract any adverse decision already rendered in an individual case applying the 2019 Redetermination Memo, the USCIS policy of deferring to EOIR jurisdictional determinations, or the Expanded Affirmative Act Policy and reinstate consideration of such case under the 2013 Kim Memorandum by a date certain; - h) Enjoin Defendants from taking adverse adjudicatory or enforcement action against Plaintiffs or members of the class during the pendency of this litigation;

-Dated: December 20, 2019
+- i) Grant Plaintiffs their costs in this action, including reasonable attorneys' fees incurred pursuant to the Equal Access to Justice Act, 28 U.S.C. § 2412; and - j) Award other relief that the Court deems just and proper.

+Dated: January 11, 2021